myashley/react-project-partA/README.md

 11. Identify the database to be used in your app and provide a justification for your choice.

-    - We will be using MongoDB as the main database for storing candidate information, because ......
+    - We will be using MongoDB as the main database for storing candidate information, because Structure of a single object is clear.
+    - MongoDB is a document database in which one collection holds different documents.
+MongoDB doesn't have complex joins.
+    - MongoDB has Deep query-ability and It supports dynamic queries on documents using a document-based query language.
+    - The advantage of using MongoDB is we don't need to map application objects to database objects.
+    - MongoDB store Data in the form of JSON style documents.

 12. Discuss the database relations to be implemented.